 We’d planned on meeting up at the pumpkin patch, like we usually do, but the rain had other plans for us.
 Instead, we did our pumpkin purchasing at the grocery store.
-Oh, well, the snacks are the best part anyway, and there were still plenty of those to be had.
+Oh, well, the vegan potluck aspect is the best part anyway, and there were still plenty of snacks to be had.

 Hannah and Carl brought a savory snack mix that included coconut bacon in the mix.
 We got to take a jar home with us too.
 Very tasty stuff!

 Vegan 7 layer dip